FuzzingLabs/cairo-fuzzer/docs/USAGE.md

 Options:
-      --cores <CORES>              Set the number of threads to run [default: 1] --contract <CONTRACT>        Set the path of the JSON artifact to load [default: ] --function <FUNCTION>        Set the function to fuzz [default: ] --workspace <WORKSPACE>      Workspace of the fuzzer [default: fuzzer_workspace] --inputfolder <INPUTFOLDER>  Path to the inputs folder to load [default: ]
+      --cores <CORES>              Set the number of threads to run [default: 1] --contract <CONTRACT>        Set the path of the JSON artifact to load [default: ] --casm <CASM>                Set the path of the JSON CASM artifact to load [default: ] --function <FUNCTION>        Set the function to fuzz [default: ] --workspace <WORKSPACE>      Workspace of the fuzzer [default: fuzzer_workspace] --inputfolder <INPUTFOLDER>  Path to the inputs folder to load [default: ]